mendix/docs/content/refguide/sap/sap-odata-connector.md

   * Return type - Boolean
   * Variable - the name which you would like to give to the boolean variable indicating the success or failure of the add header action

-For example, a service operation may require your email address (me@here.com) to be passed in the HTTP header in the "From" HTTP header.
+For example, a service operation may require your email address (me@here.com) to be passed in the "From" HTTP header.
 In this case you would create a RequestParams object and use Add header to add a header with Name='From' and Value='me@here.com'.

+This header is automatically associated with the RequestParams object.

 #### 3.2.3 Create request params